csteach441/csteach441.github.io/weekly_assignment.md

 Enjoy your week.

-#### Week 4 - 7th February 2018
-* The following assignment is your first formal in-class preparatory work towards the final course assessment, as detailed in the overall [coursework](/coursework) outline, no.2.
-  * Please prepare, either within your group or individually, a brief lightning presentation of approximately 5 to 10 minutes.
-It should include the following information:
-    * brief outline of your initial concept/concepts for the final assessment
-    * what is good and bad with the current interface?
-      * in particular, consider this with regard to material we have covered over the first four weeks of the semester
-    * initial thoughts on aspects you'd like to improve and modify for your final assessment
-    * brief comments on proposed development plan up to the end of Spring break of the current semester

-Presentations will be scheduled for the start of next week's class, which begins at 4.15pm on Wednesday 14th February 2018.

-**NB:** A formal slide presentation is optional.
-It is up to you to decide upon a preferred presentation style for this assignment.
-This style of quick presentation is becoming increasingly popular at less formal conferences.

-Please consider it useful practice for the final presentation.

-* Ensure you have read through all of the course [notes](/notes) for the first four weeks of the semester.

-Any questions, please let me know.

-Enjoy your week.

 #### Week 3 - 31st January 2018
 * Review this week's [notes and material](/notes), which includes the class notes
 * Please answer the following questions on the [Week 3 - Problem Domain & Experience](https://trello.com/b/47MpJkFc/week-3-problem-domain-experience) board on Trello,